 The Tullawong State High School Student Code of Conduct will undergo annual minor updates to reflect changing circumstances, data and staff.
-A fulsome review is conducted every four years in line with the scheduled review process for the School Planning, Reviewing and Reporting cycle.
+A thorough review is conducted every four years in line with the scheduled review process for the School Planning, Reviewing and Reporting cycle.
+The next review will be conducted in 2028.